 Will County Residents – 815-740-4620 http://www.willcountyillinois.com

-Residents who will be out of the area on March 18, 2014, for the General Primary Election can cast an absentee ballot by mail.
+Residents who will be out of the area on Election Day can cast an absentee ballot by mail.
 College students or those who will be out of town for an extended period of time can call their County office to obtain an application for an absentee ballot.
 The County will then handle the entire voting process by mail.

-LOCAL STORIES & COMMENTARYIn the News / In Print & Online Daily Herald Naperville Sun / Chicago Tribune Positively Naperville / Government Hot Issues / Hot Topics (Linked upon request) Quality Education 203 – QE203 Naperville Smart Meter Awareness City Council Watch Dog
+LOCAL STORIES & COMMENTARYIn the News / In Print & Online Daily Herald Naperville Sun / Chicago Tribune Positively Naperville / Government Hot Issues / Hot Topics / Submitted by local residents (Linked upon request) Quality Education 203 – QE203 Naperville Smart Meter Awareness City Council Watch Dog

-OTHER RESOURCES(Linked upon request) Better Government Association (Illinois Fact-Checker) The American Thinker The Cato Institute Foreign Affairs Foundation for Economic Education (FEE) Naperville Public Library Government Page Patriot Post Huffington Post www.downsizinggovernment.org Stupid Frogs Thomas Sowell Illinois Is Broke Real Budget Reform Now U.S. Constitution No Labels (Do What’s Best for America) The Dreyfuss Initiative Tom G. Palmer Heritage Foundation Opinionated But Right Illinois Policy (Contact Elected State Officials)
+OTHER RESOURCES / SCHOOLS OF THOUGHT(Linked upon request) Better Government Association (Illinois Fact-Checker) The American Thinker The Cato Institute Foreign Affairs Foundation for Economic Education (FEE) Naperville Public Library Organization & Leaders / Local Government Patriot Post Huffington Post www.downsizinggovernment.org Stupid Frogs Thomas Sowell U.S. Constitution No Labels (Do What’s Best for America) The Dreyfuss Initiative Tom G. Palmer Heritage Foundation Opinionated But Right Illinois Policy (Contact Elected State Officials)

 LOCAL MEDIADaily Herald Naperville Sun / Chicago Tribune Better Government Association (Illinois Fact-Checker) Positively Naperville / Government

 LOCAL BOARDS, COMMISSIONS, MEETINGS & HOW YOU CAN JOIN THEM

 The Mayor and Naperville City Council extend an invitation to the residents of Naperville who’d like to serve one of the boards and commissions.

 Naperville residents looking to get more involved in their community can volunteer to serve on one of the city’s more than 15 boards and commissions.
 Appointments are typically reserved for Naperville residents and are made by the Mayor and City Council based on experience and interest.